chef/monitoring-integration-automate/data-dog/DataDog-Installation_and_Configration.md

 	Go to:
 	Organaization settings -> API Keys

-+ Modify "tags":
++ Modify "tags" in the configuration file:
     + Provide the correct customer name in the "customer" tag.
 The format should remain the same.
     + Set the “Production” tag as true

 + Path to the configuration file for the components where an agent needs to be run
 + All the component level configurations as detailed under the [agent configuration section](#agent-configuration)
-+ Required tags to be added (This is work as filter while fetching metrics on data dog console)
++ Required tags to be added (This is work as a filter while fetching metrics on the data dog console)

-**Running this above steps will ensure**
+**Running the above steps will ensure**
 + Agent getting installed in each of the nodes (Bastion Machine and All Instances - Chef Server, Automate, Postgress, ElasticSearch nodes)
-+ In case of AutomateHA with managed services, we need to run datadog agent only on Bastion, Automate, Chef Server.
++ **In the case of Automate HA with managed services, we need to run datadog agent only on Bastion, Automate, Chef Server.
+**

-**These steps will install the datadog agent in each instance, with the required configuration, and restart the agent.**
++ **These steps will install the datadog agent in each instance, with the required configuration, and restart the agent.**

 Once the datadog agent is up and running, we need to wait for at least 15-20 mins to view the metrics and logs at: https://app.datadoghq.com/infrastructure

-**Acceptance Criteria:**

-1. Data dog agent to be configured for:
-   + Automate node
-   + Chef Infra Server
-   + Chef managed OpenSearch
-   + Chef managed Postgres
-   + Bastion node

-2. Data dog agent to be running on Automate, chef infra server nodes, OpenSearch, and Postgres nodes.

 1. Validation on Data Dog console for metrics getting received as per the **tags added**.